micmejia/bible-dump/NKJV/John/John 7.md

 The Pharisees heard the crowd murmuring these things concerning Him, and the Pharisees and the chief priests sent officers to take Him.

 ###### 33
-Then Jesus said [^f]to them, "I shall be with you a little while longer, and _then_ I go to Him who sent Me.
+Then Jesus said to them, "I shall be with you a little while longer, and _then_ I go to Him who sent Me.

 ###### 34
 You will seek Me and not find _Me,_ and where I am you cannot come."